 Do I get my Long Boring Blog Post Badge now?

-The To Be Badged, Badge Yourself, and As Good as the Paper it’s… by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+To Be Badged, Badge Yourself, and As Good as the Paper it’s… by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.